NetLogo/NW-Extension/README.md

 At the moment, `nw:load-matrix` does not support link weights.

-Please be aware that the breeds that use use to load the matrix may be different from those that you used when you saved it.
+Please be aware that the breeds used to load the matrix may be different from those that you used when you saved it.

 For example: